-Date Category Content of resolution 2023/3/23 Board of Directors meeting Strategies" 6.
-Proposal for election all the directors of the company because of the term of office is expired.
-7. Proposal for the agenda of the 2023 annual shareholders' meeting of the Company 8.
-According to requirements under Article 172-1 of the Company, the Company accepts proposals from shareholders holding over 1% of the Company's shares.
-9. According to requirements under Article 192-1 of the Company, the Company accepts proposals from director candidates nomination 10.
-Proposal for the director nomination (including independent director) candidates list 11.
-Proposal for regulation of financing limits providing to subsidiary WPT Restaurant Corporation.
-12. Proposal for regulation of financing limits providing to subsidiary Wowfresh Corporation.
-13. Proposal for financing limits to subsidiaries.
-14. Proposal for endorsement/guarantee limits to subsidiaries.
-15. Proposal for the application of voucher guarantee and letter issuance limits with financial institutions.
-16. Proposal for an increase in investments in important subsidiaries.
-17. Proposal for setting the base day for the repurchase of shares to transfer to employees as stock options.
-18. Ratification of the proposal for repurchasing shares transferring to employees 19.
-Proposal for revising "Internal Controlling System and Internal Audit System" 20.
-Proposal for the appointment and compensation of CPAs of the Company in 2023.
-21. Independence and adequacy evaluations of the Company's CPAs.
-22. Proposal for the proposal for the dismissal of a manager.
-24. Ratification of the proposal for the appointment of a manager.
-25. Proposal for the change in the manager of a branch.
-26. Proposal for directors and managers remuneration structure and payment amount of 2022.
+Date Category Content of resolution 2023/3/23 Board of Directors Meeting Proposal for the 2022 business report and financial statements.
+Proposal for the distribution of employee remuneration and Director remuneration of 2022.
+Proposal for proift distribution of 2022.
+Proposal for issuing new shares through capital increase of earnings The Company issuing the declaration of "Internal Controlling on Strategies" Proposal for election all the directors of the company because of the term of office is expired.
+Proposal for the agenda of the 2023 annual shareholders' meeting of the Company According to requirements under Article 172-1 of the Company, the Company accepts proposals from shareholders holding over 1% of the Company's shares.
+According to requirements under Article 192-1 of the Company, the Company accepts proposals from director candidates nomination Proposal for the director nomination (including independent director) candidates list Proposal for regulation of financing limits providing to subsidiary WPT Restaurant Corporation.
+Proposal for regulation of financing limits providing to subsidiary Wowfresh Corporation.
+Proposal for financing limits to subsidiaries.
+Proposal for endorsement/guarantee limits to subsidiaries.
+Proposal for an increase in investments in important subsidiaries.
+Proposal for setting the base day for the repurchase of shares to transfer to employees as stock options.
+Ratification of the proposal for buyback shares transferring to employees Proposal for revising "Internal Controlling System and Internal Audit System" Proposal for the appointment and compensation of CPAs of the Company in 2023.
+Independence and adequacy evaluations of the Company's CPAs.
+Proposal for the schedule of GHGs inventory and verification.